EDI Engagement Fellowship by the Arts and Humanities Research Council, part of UKRI (AHRC)

 Josephine Carter, Workshop guest facilitator

 Josephine Carter a poet and facilitator based in Folkestone, UK.
 She was a recipient of the Foyles Young Poets Award in 2015 and has led creative community projects centred around the intersection of racial, climate and LGBTQ justice issues at local, national, and international levels.
 Josephine has facilitated events, workshops, and discussions at COP26, Climate Week NYC, London Climate Action Week and Folkestone Book Festival, as well as with the organisations a:dress, ArtRefuge and Origins Untold, working with young people and refugees.
 Josephine writes poetry for performance and for the page, engaging ideas of social marginality, physical borders, and resistance to oppression to inscribe black queer selves on her natural surroundings in South East England.

-Impressions Gallery is working in Bradford with:
+Impressions Gallery worked with:

 a group of eight refugee and asylum seeker women from different backgrounds with an interest and passion for learning about photography.
+The core team included: